exhibition

 Château de la Buzine

-Just like in the film “Soyez sympas, rembobinez” with Jack Black and Mos Def, the Usine de Films Amateurs invites you to create a film from A to Z in just 3 hours, with no training required.
-You’ll have access to all the sets and equipment you need to write, shoot and direct your own film, and you’ll leave with your work in hand.
+As in the film “Soyez sympas, rembobinez” with Jack Black and Mos Def, the Usine de Films Amateurs invites you to create a film from A to Z in just 3 hours, with no training required.
+You’ll have access to all the sets and equipment needed to write, shoot and direct your own film, and you’ll leave with your work in hand.

 Chez Nos voisins